interplaynetary/free-association/docs/use-cases/crisis-response.md

 - Commitments visible to all participants

 **Hour 6:**
-- First medical team departs (from organization with highest mutual recognition)
+- First medical team departs (from organization with highest reciprocal alignment)
 - Supply shipment prepared (proportional to recognition × capacity)
 - Communications equipment diverted from nearby region